outreachy/website/docs/intern-agreement.md

 confirmations.
 Payments may be issued earlier than scheduled deadlines below, but interns should not rely on earlier payments.

- * $3,000 will be sent to you by or around January 20, 2023 if Outreachy organizers confirm to Conservancy by December 12, 2022 that you are in good standing.
+ * $3,000 will be sent to you by or around July 10, 2023 if Outreachy organizers confirm to Conservancy by June 5, 2023 that you are in good standing.
 If Conservancy receives such confirmation late, your payment will be delayed.
 If such confirmation is not received, you will not receive payment.

- * $4,000 will be sent to you by or around March 3, 2023 if Outreachy organizers confirm to Conservancy by January 31, 2023 that you are in good standing.
+ * $4,000 will be sent to you by or around August 25, 2023 if Outreachy organizers confirm to Conservancy by July 24, 2023 that you are in good standing.
 If Conservancy receives such confirmation late, your payment will be delayed.
 If such confirmation is not received, you will not receive payment.